CisterMoke/powerplant-coding-challenge/README.md

 python <path_to_project>/main.py
 ```

-By default, the REST API is exposed on `http://localhost:8888`.
+By default, the REST API is exposed on `http://0.0.0.0:8888`.
 The host and port can respectively configured by setting the `APP_HOST` and `APP_PORT` environment variables.

+**The original description of the challenge starts here**

 ## Welcome !